-The speed valve allows the jaws to shift into high speed while closing.
-There are two screws you can use to control this speed change, the Main Spool Adjustment Screw and the Pilot Valve Adjustment Screw.
+The speed valve allows the jaws to shift into high speed when not under a load.
+Two valve spools control this speed change, the Main Spool Adjustment Screw and the Pilot Valve Adjustment Screw.

 Testing the Speed Valve

 Close the jaws and observe the movement.
 If the speed valve is working properly, the jaw closing speed will increase after 1-2 inches of movement.